godBADTRY/godBADTRY.github.io/_posts/2024-02-05-MonitorsTwo.md

 ![FirstPic]({{ '/assets/img/1.png' | relative_url }}){: .center-image }

-The web redirects you to a login page, after fuzzing we didnt found any interresting so lets try manually.
+The web redirects you to a login page, after fuzzing we didnt found any interesting so lets try manually.

 ![SecondPic]({{ '../assets/img/2.png' | relative_url }}){: .center-image }